ZachHendricks/Project-3/README.md

     fig.savefig("Gender.png", bbox_inches = "tight")

 def getChestPain():
+     """This function describes different types of chest pains associated with heart attacks and the liklelihood of a heart attack given that chest pain"""
     #Get the data for all of the different chest pains
     #CP 0
     Chest_Pain_0 = data[(data.cp == 0) & (data.attack == 1)]